 Open the door to a career in Retail!

 Retail is an exciting career choice with loads of possibilities – from helping customers, stock management, marketing, to running a store.

 SEEDS (Students Entering Employment Developing Skills) is a Gateway Programme that gives students a chance to get valuable work experience in supermarket retail and help make the transition from school into a career.

-Students will gain credits that can be used towards the nationally recognised qualification, New Zealand Certificate in Retail (Level 2).
+Students will gain credits that can be used towards a nationally recognised New Zealand Certificate in Retail.
 This could also lead to a career in retail or a pathway into a butchery or bakery apprenticeship.
 They’ll be supported all the way and learn important skills in line with industry standards including: customer service; personal presentation; food safety; product knowledge and teamwork.

 How it works